yamcs/yamcs/docs/server-manual/general/time.rst

 The mission time in Yamcs is the *current* time.
 For a realtime mission that would be the wall clock time.
 For a simulation it would be the simulation time.

 The mission time is specific to a Yamcs instance and is given by the  :javadoc:`org.yamcs.time.TimeService` configured in that instance.
-The time service is configured using the ``timeService`` keyword in the :file:`etc/yamcs.{instance}.yaml`.
+The time service is configured using the ``timeService`` keyword in :file:`etc/yamcs.{instance}.yaml`.

 There are two time services implemented as part of standard Yamcs: